 An introduction to the Japanese craft of paper marbling, detailing both traditional and modern methods and including step-by-step instructions on imitating traditional designs and adapting them to Western tastes.

-A good quality book with many high quality images of artwork produced by the Suminagashi technique.
+A good quality book with many high-quality images of artwork produced by the Suminagashi technique.

-Suminagshi is different from Western marbling in the sense that it uses only a limited number of colours or inks (normally only 1, black) and that it uses no chemicals or substances to thicken the water to hold the weight of normal marbling inks which can be found in Western marbling.
+Suminagshi is different from Western marbling in the sense that it uses only a limited number of colors or inks (normally only 1, black) and that it uses no chemicals or substances to thicken the water to hold the weight of normal marbling inks which can be found in Western marbling.

 The initial chapters of this book focus on the history of Suminagashi and the works of 4 artists who have developed their own style in this art, great for inspiration when you come to do your own.